|Target version:||Expert Group 2015|

 Further analysis is necessary and since the proposal was sent quite late (16.2 2015) we will not be able to get these analysis done for the expert meeting.
 Because of the major disgreement between Finland and Norway, it is obvious that a working group and some physical meetings will be necessary.

-#8 Updated by Kristiina Kahur almost 5 years ago
+#8 Updated by Kristiina Kahur over 5 years ago

 2015-03-09 Kristiina Kahur